smartclock-app/Auth/README.md

 1. Open your browser and go to `http://localhost:3000/google`.
 2. Login with your Google account.
+3. You will be redirected to `http://localhost:3000/google/callback` with your tokens.

+To authenticate using Trakt OAuth, follow these steps:

+1. Open your browser and go to `http://localhost:3000/trakt`.
+2. Login with your Trakt account.
-3. You will be redirected to `http://localhost:3000/callback` with your tokens.
+3. You will be redirected to `http://localhost:3000/trakt/callback` with your tokens.

 These tokens can then be used to authenticate further requests within the SmartClock project.